embedthis/ioto-doc/docs/user/background.md

 ## Ioto HTTP Web Server

-The Ioto web server is a fast, compact web server designed for management web applications and serving device data.
+The Ioto web server is a fast, compact web server designed for local device management and for hosting embedded device management applications.
+It can also be used for serving device data over the network.

 Management applications are best created using [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) design techniques where the application is rendered locally in the browser and it requests pure-data from the device to populate dynamic content.

 Ioto is ideal for this approach.
-It includes an integrated embedded database, JSON parser and query engine to enable it to respond to HTTP requests with JSON payloads and remit responses in JSON.
+It includes an integrated embedded database, JSON parser and query engine to enable it to receive HTTP requests with JSON payloads and remit responses in JSON.

 Ioto does not provide a web framework &mdash; nor do we believe that dynamically generating HTML is the most compact, secure or best approach for performing device management.

-Ioto includes a fully working sample single page application called Kickstart.
+A working sample single page application called Kickstart is available for download from the Builder.
 This is a VueJS application that serves a sample device application for Ioto.

 The core web services include: